A Third Rail No More: Incoming House Democrats Embrace Gun Control

 This Congress is gutless when it comes to taking even the simplest steps to reduce gun violence.
 I’ll stand up to the NRA to keep us safe.
 Watch and RT my newest ad: pic.twitter.com/b95RnHwjuI

-Schrier says healthcare was undoubtedly the most consistent policy concern she heard from voters on the campaign trail year, and that's consistent with most polling.
+Schrier says health care was undoubtedly the most consistent policy concern she heard from voters on the campaign trail this year, and that's consistent with most polling.
 But she said she also heard a lot about gun safety, particularly from women and mothers.

 "Women had a big say in the election and I think the issue of gun safety resonates there," said Schrier.
 "I know it does."

-The gun conversation used to feel incredibly "asymmetric," according to Erickson at Third Way, but she says last week's results, suggest that's changing.
+The gun conversation used to feel incredibly "asymmetric," according to Erickson at Third Way, but she says last week's results suggest that's changing.

-"Even though it isn't the number one or number two overall concern for most voters, there's a very committed activist base now that is at the Democratic party's political table, pushing that this be one of the top things on its agenda," she said.
+"Even though it isn't the number one or number two overall concern for most voters, there's a very committed activist base now that is at the Democratic Party's political table, pushing that this be one of the top things on its agenda," she said.

-Erickson says part of that change is due to the changing coalition within the Democratic party, as Democrats see their chances diminish in rural areas and potentially grow in the suburbs.
+Erickson says part of that change is due to the changing coalition within the Democratic Party, as Democrats see their chances diminish in rural areas and potentially grow in the suburbs.

-"Suburban women have always been supportive of gun safety and now they make up a bigger piece of the coalition," said Erickson.
-"And that really transforms the policy of guns for the Democratic party."
+"Suburban women have always been supportive of gun safety, and now they make up a bigger piece of the coalition," said Erickson.
+"And that really transforms the policy of guns for the Democratic Party."